clferrari/FacePartsSwap/README.md

 ## Changelog

+12 Sept.
+2022 - Added missing files and requirements
 07 Sept.
 2022 - Repository created

 ### Requirements

 Tested with Python 3.7.
-Extra packages required are Shapely, face_alignment (https://pypi.org/project/face-alignment/), scipy.
+Extra packages required are Shapely, face_alignment (https://pypi.org/project/face-alignment/), scipy, matplotlib (ver 3.0).

+The code and model to segment the face are borrowed from https://github.com/zllrunning/face-parsing.PyTorch.
+The pre-trained model can be found in res/cp folder.

 ### Usage